Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Introduction

 For the category on the left-hand side (the \emph{geometric}, \emph{automorphic} or `A'-side), we take the moduli stack $ \bun_G(\Sigma)$ of algebraic principal $G$-bundles on $\Sigma$, and consider the dg-category of \emph{D-modules} on $\bun_G(\Sigma)$, which we'll denote by $\mr D(\bun_G(\Sigma))$.
 This category has been well studied in work of Drinfeld and Gaitsgory \cite{DrinfeldGaitsgory}.

-For the category on the other side (the \emph{spectral}, \emph{Galois} or `B'-side), we consider the moduli stack $\loc_{G^\vee}(\Sigma)$ of \emph{$G^\vee$-local systems} on $\Sigma$.
-We should be careful about what exactly we mean by local systems -- we'll mean the stack parameterizing algebraic $G^\vee$-bundles with flat connection (as opposed to the character variety, say, which in particular does not depend on the complex structure of $\Sigma$).
-The ``best hope'' version of the geometric Langlands conjecture uses the dg-category $\QC(\loc_{G^\vee}(\Sigma))$ of quasicoherent sheaves on $\loc_{G^\vee}(\Sigma)$.
+For the category on the other side (the \emph{spectral}, \emph{Galois} or `B'-side), we consider the moduli stack $\Flat_{G^\vee}(\Sigma)$ of \emph{$G^\vee$-flat connections} on $\Sigma$.
+We should be careful about what exactly we mean by this category -- we'll mean the stack parameterizing algebraic $G^\vee$-bundles with flat connection (as opposed to the character stack, say, which in particular does not depend on the complex structure of $\Sigma$).
+The ``best hope'' version of the geometric Langlands conjecture uses the dg-category $\QC(\Flat_{G^\vee}(\Sigma))$ of quasi-coherent sheaves on $\Flat_{G^\vee}(\Sigma)$.

 \begin{remarks} \begin{enumerate} \item The conjecture also includes a compatibility of the equivalence with natural symmetries on the two sides.
-We're omitting the details of these symmetries for now, but they are crucial aspects of the correspondence that one must address. \item As written above, the conjecture is known to be false as soon as $G$ is not a torus: there are objects on the A-side -- including $D_{\bun_G(\Sigma)}$ itself -- which are ``too large'' to correspond to anything on the B-side.
+We're omitting the details of these symmetries for now, but they are crucial aspects of the correspondence that one must address. \item As written above, the conjecture is known to be false as soon as $G$ is not a torus: there are objects on the A-side which are ``too large'' to correspond to anything on the B-side.
 This phenomenon is already visible on the curve $\bb{CP}^1$ \cite{Lafforgue}.
-Arinkin-Gaitsgory \cite{ArinkinGaitsgory} formulated a form of the conjecture which is intended to correct this incompatibility by suitably enlarging the category on the B-side. \end{enumerate} \end{remarks}
+Arinkin--Gaitsgory \cite{ArinkinGaitsgory} formulated a form of the conjecture which is intended to correct this incompatibility by suitably enlarging the category on the B-side. \end{enumerate} \end{remarks}

-We are investigating both remarks, along with their physical interpretations, in work currently in progress.